Prodject/EXP-Windows/README.md

 ### Prerequisites

-These packages are needed to run EXP-Windows, if you don't have them you can install each one yourself or let EXP-Windows do it for you.
+These packages are needed to run EXP-Windows, if you don't have them you can install each one yourself or **let EXP-Windows install these packages for you**.

 ```
+curl          - sudo apt-get install curl
 apache2       - sudo apt-get install apache2
 xclip         - sudo apt-get install xclip
 xterm         - sudo apt-get install xterm
-metasploit    - sudo apt-get install metasploit-framework
+metasploit    - sudo apt-get install metasploit-framework *
 xset          - sudo apt-get install x11-xserver-utils
 ```

+**metasploit-framework** might need to be installed differently depending on your situation.

 ### Installing